kaustubhvkhairnar/PythonPrograms/Multithreading/Readme.md

-# Applications based on Threading in Python
+# Applications based on Multithreading in Python

 Assignment8_1.py :- Python application which creates two thread named as even and odd.
 Even thread will display first 10 even numbers and odd thread will display first 10 odd numbers.